FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/ruser.md

 > **Note**
 >
-> You can use the RUSER and SUSER fields when performing a catalog search.
+> Note: You can use the RUSER and SUSER fields when performing a catalog search.
 Additionally these fields are integrated into the catalog index.
 See SUSER.

-See [PeSIT extension PI codes]() for information on PI codes.
+See PeSIT extension PI codes for information on PI codes.

 [Return to Command index](../../)